HumanEquivalentUnit/HumanEquivalentUnit.github.io/_posts/2018-12-08-Speed-Tweaks-AoC-Day-8.md

 }
 ```

+and I thought that string comparisons might have to be done from start to end,
+and PS does them case insensitively so there might be a lot of work happening behind the scenes.
-and I thought `enums` might do a number comparison and be much faster than a string comparison:
+`enums` have integer values, and a number comparison might be much faster than a string comparison:

 ```powershell
 enum state {